Asthma is a chronic lung disease that results in changes in the airway. These changes include:

-• Airways become “twitchy” or are quick to react to triggers
+• Airways that become “twitchy” or are quick to react to triggers.

 Symptoms of asthma vary from person to person.
 They can worsen when exposed to asthma triggers.
-These symptoms may include:
+Symptoms may include:

 People with asthma have sensitive airways that react to “triggers.”
 Although we do not know the exact cause of asthma, some common triggers are listed below.